 - Minify HTML: Similar to the above two, but removes extra spacing from the primary HTML of the website.

 - Optimize images: The second most important check that Google performs, this makes sure that images you send to the browser are optimized, compressed, and not too large.
 Images account for roughly 65-70% of the total size/weight of a website.
-Optimizing images means that you compress the images and make them as small of a file size as possible before having to have the browser download them.
+Optimizing images means that you compress the images and make them as small of a file size as possible before having the browser download them.
 There are two important items to do here: (1) Make sure that images are compressed.
-This requires running them through compression tools to make them smaller, without reducing quality of the images.
+This requires running them through compression tools to make them smaller, without reducing the quality of the images.
 (2) Resizing images.
-You do not need to deliver an image that is very large (5000 pixels, for example) to a mobile browser, thus you should resize the image.
+There's no reason to deliver an image that is very large (5,000 pixels, for example) to a mobile browser, thus you should resize the image.